you are here - www.capstan.at / inside milky way

 A safe way to completely excite one’s interest in the universe is to buy a telescope and get out there, where the sky is dark enough to gaze at celestial objects.

 Should you, however, search for answers to questions like “what is out there?” or “where do we come from and where do we go?” you may also buy a good book, brew yourself a cup of hot tea and curl up in your comfy chair.
 Why?
 Viewing the night sky through a good telescope with such fundamental questions in mind is a safe method to face just more questions and get fewer answers plus a runny nose once in a while.
 Go out for stargazing if you possess strong self control that you can stop and go home when it’s about time.
-Otherwise, if you like to get lost in space wondering about things you can’t conceptualize, bring enough warm clothing, hot drinks and a couple of good friends who enjoy doing the same thing.
+Otherwise, if you like to get lost in space wondering about things you can’t conceptualise, bring enough warm clothing, hot drinks and a couple of good friends who enjoy doing the same thing.

 The chronology of our mistakes and modest accomplishments until the first good viewings, starting from scratch on the learning curve, is considerable.
 For beginners there is a lot of good literature available, with useful, essential information, profound facts and details about astronomy.
 Those who consider buying a telescope to enjoy clear views of the deep sky should begin with a good book and perhaps with a decent binocular instead of buying right away an expensive telescope.